xiaogit00/musingsblog/content/posts/setting-up-next-auth-with-mongodb.md

     newUser: '/auth/new-user' // New users will be directed here on first sign in (leave the property out if not of interest) }
 ```
+Be sure to create the actual `signIn.ts` page in `pages/auth/signIn.ts`.
+The URI `api/auth/signIn` will direct to this page instead of the default page.

 ### Conclusion